Exmouth, Western Australia, Australia

 Olivia Cryer (Staff)

 Arriving at Sal Salis, I was struck immediately by the sheer vastness of the landscape and the remoteness of this coastal paradise.
-The camp blends seamlessly into the sand dunes, with miles of deserted, white sands stretching out before you and the immaculate Ningaloo Reef just meters from the beach.
+The camp blends seamlessly into the sand dunes, with miles of deserted, white sands stretching out before you and the immaculate Ningaloo Reef just metres from the beach.

 Snorkelling here was perhaps the best I have ever experienced, with vibrant corals, abundant marine life and cheeky reef sharks stalking for pray amidst the underwater coral gardens.